Taper Comb Over Fade

-What makes this haircut stand out is its balance: the fade keeps edges clean and defined, while the combed-over top adds volume and flow.
-It’s no surprise the taper comb over fade is trending in 2025 — men’s grooming is all about effortless structure, clean fades, and styles that look intentional without being over-styled.
+What makes it stand out is the balance: the fade keeps the edges clean while the combed-over top adds volume and flow.
+No surprise it’s been trending into 2026 — men’s grooming right now is all about effortless structure and styles that look intentional without being over-styled.

 What Is a Taper Comb Over Fade Haircut?